xnor-gate/shibboleth_bot/README.md

 ## Using the bot
-Write `!help` to see the Shibboleth bot's list of commands.
+Write `!help` to show the Shibboleth bot's list of commands.
 You can do this in any channel in the server or by messaging the bot.
-Use `!help command` to get details on using the command.
+Use `!help command` to get details on using that command.
+If you want to play, write `!join` in the game's channel.

 ## How to play Shibboleth